2wav/wpgql-nuxt-boilerplate/README.md

 * We've imported a few polyfills (fetch, object.assign, and object.entries) from [polyfill.io](https://polyfill.io/) that we frequently need.
 * You often need to restart Nuxt after editing nuxt.config.js—do so by typing rs into the terminal session that's running the app.
 * You also often need to restart Nuxt from the console if it's crashing on a GraphQL query.
-* There are multiple ways to create an apollo object.
+* There are multiple ways to create an Apollo object.
 We've included examples of writing as an object with properies (/pages/_.vue) and writing as a function that returns an object (SiteNav.vue).
+    * You have to use the function version if you want to use component data in the query (e.g. in the variables).
+* Right now, the application gets the schema from a JSON file that we downloaded.
+This should be replaced with a programmatic method.